schlich/loomio_help/content/facilitators_guide/underway/index.md

 However, it might be useful to consider two categories of interventions:

 1. **Supportive interventions**: inviting contribution, going deeper, drawing out, coaxing, nurturing, protecting, creating space.
-2. **Assertive interventions**: pulling back, shutting down, drawing lines, interrupting, challenging, steering on course, excluding bad behavior.
+2. **Assertive interventions**: pulling back, shutting down, drawing lines, interrupting, challenging, steering on course, excluding bad behaviour.

 Almost all interventions in face-to-face facilitation can be reimagined and employed in the online space.